stefanocereda/EseComputingInfrastructures/MongoDB/README.md

 sudo service mongod status
 ```

+# Is Lazowska right?
+We can now use YCSB to inject some load into MongoDB and use the collected metrics to check some performance laws.
+Let's start by actually creating our db with the create_db.sh scriptm which should be run on the cleint machine.

+Now we can find the maximum throughput of our database with the run_ycsb.sh script (up to line 9).
+We obtain X_max = 5456

+By using a target troughput lower than X_max and exploring different values we can validate the response time law.
+Collect the data with the second section of runc_ycsb.sh

+By playing with the number of users (third section of the script) we can validate the bounds on X and R.

+Look at the .ods file for the analysis.

 # First performance test
 Let's go on the client machine and create the database, then load the server to find out the maximum throughput.
 ```